Bl4d3666/goexec/README.md

 > [!WARNING]
 > The DCOM module is generally less reliable than other modules because the underlying methods are often reliant on the target Windows version and specific Windows settings.
+> Kerberos auth is not officially supported by the DCOM module, but kudos if you can get it to work.

 ```text
 Usage: